MrJew/darwin/README.md

             result = result[:-3]
         return float(result)

-params is a dictionary that contains a single set of test arguments.
+"params" is a dictionary that contains a single set of test arguments.
 If we have arguments x,y,z and we have a csv file in the form

     x,1,2,3,4
     y,1,2,3,4
     z,1,2,3,4

-params in requestHandler is going to be {'x':1,'y':1,'z',1}.
+"params" in requestHandler is going to be {'x':1,'y':1,'z',1}.
 In our case the only argument is being 'r' .
+Which in the case of the example take arguments:

+    r,1,0,1.5,5,15,13.4,10,32

+We return with a call to self.hadler that can take up to two arguments an url and a dictionaries with URL paramters.
+In the case of WolframAlpha parameters to the url http://api.wolframalpha.com/v2/query are appid,format,input.

-In the responseHandler we are handling the xml reposne received from Wolfram Alpha and the result we are interested in is written to the variable 'result'.
+In the responseHandler we are handling the XML reposne received from Wolfram Alpha and the result we are interested in is written to the variable 'result'.
 It's up to us to convert the result in string form to float so a fitness value for the set of parameters can be returned.